-South Bay Alliance Association, Inc. is a 501(3)(c) non-profit organization building a coalition of the LGBT community and our allies for social networking, business promotion, and political awareness in South San Diego County and Baja California North.
+South Bay Alliance Association, Inc. (SBA) is a 501(3)(c) non-profit organization building a coalition of the LGBT community and our allies for social networking, business promotion, and political awareness in South San Diego County and Baja California North.

 SBA began in the Fall of 2006 with a small group of long time LGBT South Bay residents at the instigation of Mitch Doty-Cabrera.
 The intitial executive committee included Dae Elliott and John Acosta as Co-Chairs, Marci Bair as Secretary, and Craig Knudson as Treasurer.
 In 2007, the committee resurrected the celebration “Gay Day in South Bay” that had been formerly organized by Marci Bair in 2003-2005.

 The 2008-2009 executive committee was chaired by Dae Elliott with Marci Bair as Vice-Chair, Craig Knudson as Treasurer, and Lori Grady as Secretary.
 In 2008, the committee founded the South Bay Pride Music Festival held at Memorial Park on August 24, 2008, This new event replaced the small neighborhood gathering of 2007 “Gay Day in South Bay” with a music festival and Pride event for outreach to the south San Diego county community at large.
-South Bay Alliance also enhanced its internet support of the community by developing their business listing and resource information websites.
+SBA also enhanced its internet support of the community by developing their business listing and resource information websites.
 In the spring of 2009, SBA moved from a non-profit association to a 501(3)(c) non-profit corporate status.

 The 2010-2011 executive committee was chaired by Marci Bair with Ben Orgovan as Vice-Chair, Craig Knudson as Treasurer, and Rhonda Mack as Secretary while Dae Elliott continued as an advisory executive committe member chairing the South Bay Pride committee.
 In 2011, South Bay Pride Music Festival added the Art component to their celebration and became South Bay Pride Art & Music Festival.